nexusbusim/CancelExplosion/README.md

 /ac reload -> 설정 파일 리로드 ( Reloads the config of this plugin ) // Permission : ac.reload

+IF YOU UPDATE YOUR PLUGIN, DELETE YOUR CONFIG FILE FIRST!!!

+langauge support : ko, en
+you can change setting on config.yml

 this plugin only support korean now
 version 0.0.5 might be update for multi-language support